-→ PAFF granted a total of \$ 11, 187,359 including \$ 2,165,453 in 2009.
+\$ 11,187,359 for the Program including \$ 2,165,453 in 2009.

-→ Program Manager: Educational Enterprise Foundation

-→ more information at: www.stypendia-pomostowe.pl
+- → Program Manager: Educational Enterprise Foundation - → more information at: www.stypendia-pomostowe.pl

 FOR CHILDREN

 → This Program, launched in 2005, aims at fostering equal educational opportunities for children from rural areas and small towns by creating the best possible developmental environment and improving the quality of elementary education.